mkiser/WTFJHT/faq.md

 Here's a rough estimate of the monthly costs:

 **Hosting:**
-The site is hosted on Amazon S3 because it's highly scalable, reliable, fast, and generally an inexpensive data storage infrastructure option. _Monthly Cost:_ ~$50
+The site is hosted on Amazon S3 because it's highly scalable, reliable, fast, and generally an inexpensive data storage infrastructure option.
+I also use CloudFlare to manage my DNS, SSL certificate, and handle caching. _Monthly Cost:_ ~$50

 **Podcast and Hosting:**
-I also use AWS S3 to host the [daily podcast]({{ site.baseurl }}/podcasts/) and cache the files with AWS CloudFront.
+I use AWS S3 to host the [daily podcast]({{ site.baseurl }}/podcasts/) and cache the files with AWS CloudFront.
 I also pay Joe for producing and recording the daily podcast.
 Although he loves doing it, I strongly feel that people deserve to be compensated for their work.
 I provide him with a monthly stipend.
-All-in, it costs me about $1,000 to run the pod. _Monthly Cost:_ ~$1200
+All-in, it costs me about $1,200 to run the pod. _Monthly Cost:_ ~$1200

 **S3 Stat:**
 Spending all this money hosting a podcast doesn't mean much if you can't measure it.
 Using [S3 Stat](https://www.s3stat.com) let's me easily understand who is playing what pod on what device. _Monthly Cost:_ $10

+**Live Chat:**
+I like to engage with the WTF family, so I've installed Chat.io, a livechat widget on the site. _Monthly Cost:_ $10

 **Site Search:**
 This giant repository of news isn't very valuable if you can't find what you're looking for.
 I've implemented <a href="https://www.algolia.com/" target="_blank">Algolia</a>, the best instant search option out there. _Monthly Cost:_ $59

-**Live Chat:**
-I like to engage with the WTF family, so I've installed Chat.io, a livechat widget on the site. _Monthly Cost:_ $10

 **Email Service:**
 Oh boy, here's one of the most expensive parts of running the site.
 I use <a href="https://mailchimp.com/" target="_blank">MailChimp</a> because the ease of use, templating, reporting, and pre-built forms are the best in the business.
-While there are cheaper options out there, the time-savings is huge.
-For now, at least...
+While there are cheaper options out there, the time-savings is worth it.

 MailChimp charges based on the number of subscribers you have AND the number of monthly emails sent.
 WTFJHT sends more than 2.5M emails/month.